 How to Shift into 4 Wheel Drive

-Every 4 wheel drive is designed slightly different even though the traditional principles still apply.
+Every 4 wheel drive is designed slightly differently even though the traditional principles still apply.
 With that being said, there is no single method to engage 4 wheels anymore since manufacturers are constantly improving technology and engineering in these vehicles at an alarming rate.
 So it is always best to consult your owner’s manual and familiarise yourself with the correct procedure to engage 4 –wheel drive on your specific make and model.

 The basic method of engaging 4 wheel drive is as follows: